Drayan/VoidArchitect/TASKS.md

   - **Goal:** A list/vector of `VkFramebuffer` handles, one per swapchain image, is created and stored.
   - **Completed:** 25-04-2025

-### Epic 2.A: Migrate from Winit to SDL2
+### Epic 2.A: Migrate from Winit to SDL3

-- **Status:** To Do (Discovered During Work)
+- **Status:** Completed on 25-04-2025
-- **Description:** Replace the winit windowing library with SDL2 across all client components.
-Update the platform abstraction layer, window creation, event loop, and Vulkan surface integration to work with SDL2 instead of winit.
+- **Description:** Replace the winit windowing library with SDL3 across all client components.
+Update the platform abstraction layer, window creation, event loop, and Vulkan surface integration to work with SDL3 instead of winit.
-- **Goal:** The client application should function identically but use SDL2 for window management and event handling instead of winit.
+- **Goal:** The client application should function identically but use SDL3 for window management and event handling instead of winit.
 - **Definition of Done (DoD):**
-  - winit dependency is removed and SDL2 dependency is added to the `engine_client` crate.
+  - winit dependency is removed and SDL3 dependency is added to the `engine_client` crate.
-  - Platform abstraction layer is refactored to use SDL2 APIs.
+  - Platform abstraction layer is refactored to use SDL3 APIs.
-  - Window creation code uses SDL2 instead of winit.
+  - Window creation code uses SDL3 instead of winit.
-  - Event loop implementation is updated to match SDL2's polling model.
+  - Event loop implementation is updated to match SDL3's polling model.
-  - Vulkan surface creation code uses SDL2's surface creation methods.
+  - Vulkan surface creation code uses SDL3's surface creation methods.
   - All functionality from Milestone 1 remains working as before.

 #### Stories:

-- [ ] **Story 2.A.1: Add SDL2 Dependency**
+- [x] **Story 2.A.1: Add SDL3 Dependency**
-  - **Description:** Add the SDL2 crate to the `engine_client` project's Cargo.toml and remove winit.
+  - **Description:** Add the SDL3 crate to the `engine_client` project's Cargo.toml and remove winit.
-  - **Goal:** SDL2 library is available for use within the client code.
+  - **Goal:** SDL3 library is available for use within the client code.
+  - **Completed:** 26-04-2025
-- [ ] **Story 2.A.2: Refactor Platform Abstraction Layer**
+- [x] **Story 2.A.2: Refactor Platform Abstraction Layer**
-  - **Description:** Update the platform module in `engine_client` to use SDL2 instead of winit.
+  - **Description:** Update the platform module in `engine_client` to use SDL3 instead of winit.
-  - **Goal:** The platform layer is fully converted to use SDL2 APIs.
+  - **Goal:** The platform layer is fully converted to use SDL3 APIs.
-- [ ] **Story 2.A.3: Update Window Creation Code**
+- [x] **Story 2.A.3: Update Window Creation Code**
-  - **Description:** Modify the window initialization code to use SDL2's window creation methods.
+  - **Description:** Modify the window initialization code to use SDL3's window creation methods.
-  - **Goal:** A visible window is created using SDL2 instead of winit.
+  - **Goal:** A visible window is created using SDL3 instead of winit.
-- [ ] **Story 2.A.4: Reimplement Event Loop**
+- [x] **Story 2.A.4: Reimplement Event Loop**
-  - **Description:** Replace the winit event loop with SDL2's event polling mechanism.
+  - **Description:** Replace the winit event loop with SDL3's event polling mechanism.
-  - **Goal:** The application properly processes window events using SDL2.
+  - **Goal:** The application properly processes window events using SDL3.
-- [ ] **Story 2.A.5: Update Vulkan Surface Integration**
+- [x] **Story 2.A.5: Update Vulkan Surface Integration**
-  - **Description:** Update the code that creates a Vulkan surface from the window to use SDL2's methods.
+  - **Description:** Update the code that creates a Vulkan surface from the window to use SDL3's methods.
-  - **Goal:** A valid `VkSurfaceKHR` is created from the SDL2 window.
+  - **Goal:** A valid `VkSurfaceKHR` is created from the SDL3 window.
-- [ ] **Story 2.A.6: Test Milestone 1 Functionality**
+- [x] **Story 2.A.6: Test Milestone 1 Functionality**
-  - **Description:** Verify that all functionality from Milestone 1 works correctly with SDL2.
+  - **Description:** Verify that all functionality from Milestone 1 works correctly with SDL3.
-  - **Goal:** The application behaves identically to before but now uses SDL2.
+  - **Goal:** The application behaves identically to before but now uses SDL3.

 ### Epic 2.2: Minimal Graphics Pipeline